JakCrane/Assignment-2/README.md

 python3 -m http.server

-wanted to add:
-    leader board
-    accessiblity

-things i would fix given infinite time:
-    score doesnt reset to 0 and socket.special doesnt reset to false if there is a combo at the beginning of the game if the sockets are ever full it ends the game, even if they merge

 Overarching style:
     this theme was meant to be a blend of retro arcade colours from the colour palette and the general wireframe structure of old flashgame websites like newsground